rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-2-class-RootedPath.md

 end
 ```

-The most fundamental method is the following function, which is used to
+The most basic method is the following function, which is used to register the
-register the next node with its initial node count.
+next node with its initial node count.

 ```js
 function push(node, count) begin